Having finished A Fully Digital Audio System Installation with Dante. There are so many advantages.

 Saving cost….
 Is In the Design.

-Changes are not a problem, most ideas is possible in Digital but this can not be done last minute for small money.
-You can not make up a digital signal with a few curses, tape and a Solder iron..
+Changes are not a problem, most ideas is possible but need preparation.
+This can not be done short notice.
+You can not make up a digital signal with tape, extension Lead and Solder iron..

-Looking at the size of my retired Desk plus outboard case, & cables.
-I am glad it’s over.
+The Exception is a analogue desk or Records.
+Looking at the size of Desk, outboard, & mass of cables.
+I am glad it’s not longer needed.